-NYU Washington, DC, Friends of Liberia (FOL), and the United States Institute of Peace (USIP) welcome an expert panel to examine the ongoing Liberian Presidential Election.
+NYU Washington, DC, Friends of Liberia (FOL), and the United States Institute of Peace (USIP) welcomed an expert panel to examine the ongoing Liberian Presidential Election.

-Retired Assistant Secretary of State for African Affairs and Ambassador to Liberia, Linda Thomas-Greenfield, will lead an analysis of the election process and its meaning to Liberians through the prisms of peace, democracy, and development.
-Panelists will provide up-to-the-minute information on the election, discuss the impact of the delay on Liberia's application of the law and acceptance of the results, and assess the challenges a new president will face in unifying the country.
+Retired Assistant Secretary of State for African Affairs and Ambassador to Liberia, Linda Thomas-Greenfield, led an analysis of the election process and its meaning to Liberians through the prisms of peace, democracy, and development.
+Panelists provided up-to-the-minute information on the election, discussed the impact of the delay on Liberia's application of the law and acceptance of the results, and assessed the challenges a new president will face in unifying the country.

 Ambassador Linda Thomas-Greenfield is the inaugural Distinguished Resident Fellow in African Studies at the Institute for the Study of Diplomacy at Georgetown University.

 She joined ISD in spring 2017 as a Senior State Department Fellow.
 She received the 2017 Hubert H. Humphrey Public Leadership Award from the Humphrey School of Public Affairs in recognition of her three decades of work promoting the values of humanitarianism and responsible global engagement.